 Marian Keyes is one of the most successful Irish novelists of all time.
 Though she was brought up in a home where a lot of oral story-telling went on, it never occurred to her that she could write.
 Instead she studied law and accountancy and finally started writing short stories in 1993 “out of the blue.”
 Though she had no intention of ever writing a novel (“It would take too long”) she sent her short stories to a publisher, with a letter saying she’d started work on a novel.
-The publishers replied, asking to see the novel, and once her panic had subsided, she began to write what subsequently became her first book Watermelon.
+The publishers replied, asking to see the novel, and once her panic had subsided, she began to write what subsequently became her first book Watermelon, published in 1995.

 The books deal variously with modern ailments, including addiction, depression, domestic violence, the glass ceiling and serious illness, but always written with compassion, humour and hope.